All regular students are assessed tuition and fees on a semester basis.

 - Tuition Refund

 Students who withdraw must return a completed withdrawal form to the Office of the Registrar.
 Mere cessation of attendance does not constitute withdrawal.
-The date of receipt of the withdrawal notice by the Office of the Registrar will determine student eligibility for and the amount of tuition refund according to the tuition refund schedule maintained by Student Financial Services.
+The date of receipt of the withdrawal notice by the Office of the Registrar will determine student eligibility for and the amount of tuition refund according to the tuition refund schedule maintained by the university.

 Only tuition is refundable.
 Refunds are calculated as a percentage of the tuition payable in the semester in which the student withdraws, not a percentage of the total amount billed.